Liquidity Providing

 50%

-Note: The revenue generated by the liquidity pools will be given out separately to LPs in USDC and the price of FLP token would only reflect the price of the underlying assets only, hence FLP acts as an index token that generates passive yield.
+Note: The revenue generated by the liquidity pools will be given out separately to LPs in USDC and the price of FLP token would only reflect the price of the underlying assets only, hence FLP LPs returns will, in the long run, be similar to an index token that generates passive yield.

 How APRs are displayed on Flash Trade's Earn page